simvue-io/connectors-remkit/README.md

 * Uploads information from the config file as metadata
 * Tracks the ReMKiT simulation itself, alerting the user via the web UI if the simulation crashes unexpectedly
 * Tracks the outputs from the simulation as they are created, uploading them as 1D, 2D or 3D metrics
-* Uploads all results as Output artifacts
+* Uploads all results as output artifacts

-The `RemkitRun` class also inherits from the `Run()` class of the Simvue Python API, allowing for further detailed control over how your simulation is tracked.
+The `RemkitRun` class also inherits from the `Run` class of the Simvue Python API, allowing for further detailed control over how your simulation is tracked.

 ## Installation